MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 1. Open the Command Prompt window by using the **Run as Administrator** option.

-   Setup.exe requires administrator privileges because the setup process requires access to system processes that only a local administrator can use.
+   **Setup.exe** requires administrator privileges because the setup process requires access to system processes that only a local administrator can use.

-1. Change the path to where the Operations Manager setup.exe file is located, and run the following command.
+1. Change the path to where the Operations Manager **Setup.exe** file is located, and run the following command.

    > [!IMPORTANT]
    > The following command assumes that you specified the local system for the management server action account (`/UseLocalSystemActionAccount`) and the Data Access service account (`/UseLocalSystemDASAccount`).
 To specify a domain and user name for these accounts, you must provide these parameters instead: